2023 Best Drama & Theater Arts Schools in the New England Region

 Top 10 Best Drama & Theater Arts Schools

-You’ll join some of the best and brightest minds around you if you attend Dartmouth College.
-The school came in at #2 on this year’s Best Drama & Theater Arts Schools in the New England Region list.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+You’ll be in good company if you decide to attend Dartmouth College.
+It ranked #2 on our 2023 Best Drama & Theater Arts Schools in the New England Region list.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.

 You’ll be in good company if you decide to attend Sacred Heart University.
 It ranked #4 on our 2023 Best Drama & Theater Arts Schools in the New England Region list.
 Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.